vitkabele/coinsight/README.md

-# Crypto portfolio analyser
+# coINsight

+Get insight on your crypto

 Are you investing in crypto?
 Are you using multiple exchanges?
 Do you have hard time keeping order in your investments?

-If you answeared yes to the questions above, you might be interested in this project.
+If you answered yes to the questions above, you might be interested in this project.

 ## What is it

-This project aims to convert exported CSV transaction history to unified format.
+This project is a data transformer of CryptoExchange exported CSV transaction history to unified format.
 Such format can be further analysed, visualised or imported to other tools.

 ### Supported input formats

-* Bitstamp exported CSV
+* Bitstamp CSV
-* Coinmate exported CSV
+* Coinmate CSV

 ### Output format